lirenshan/lirenshan.github.io/_pages/cv.md

 Talks
 ======
+* Higher-Order Cheeger Inequality for Partitioning with Buffers, Theory Seminar at University of Michigan, Jan 6, 2023
+* Higher-Order Cheeger Inequality for Partitioning with Buffers, Chicago Junior Theorists Workshop, Jan 5, 2023
 * Explainable k-means: Don’t be greedy, Plant bigger trees!, University of Science and Technology of China, May 26, 2022
 * Explainable k-means: Don’t be greedy, Plant bigger trees!, IDEAL Workshop on Clustering at Northwestern University, Apr 23, 2022
 * Near-optimal Algorithms for Explainable k-medians and k-means, Fudan University, Dec 18, 2021